Resources

 Books:

 The Expert’s Book of Garden Hints: Over 1500 Organic Tips and Techniques from 250 of America’s Best Gardeners – by Fern Marshall Bradley.
-Another big favorite of mine; I love this book!
+Another favorite.

 Gaias’s Garden: A Guide to Home-Scale Permaculture – by Toby Hemenway.
-Excellent permaculture book; very inspiring.
+The author is a little annoying, but there are good ideas in this permaculture book.

 Homegrown Whole Grains: Grow, Harvest & Cook Wheat, Barley, Oats, Rice, Corn & More – by Sara Pitzer

-Breed Your Own Vegetable Varieties: The Gardener’s and Farmer’s Guide to Plant Breeding and Seed Saving – by Carol Deppe
+Breed Your Own Vegetable Varieties: The Gardener’s and Farmer’s Guide to Plant Breeding and Seed Saving – by Carol Deppe.
+Advanced!

 A People’s Ecology: Explorations in Sustainable Living – by Gregory Cajete